RedKier/crypto-wallet/thats-trash/readme.md

+# Oh wow...

+Upon recent research I found out that this code is trash, so I need to start over.

 # Why?
 What?
 Where?

 App for collecting crypto transactions, calcualating pnl and other activiteis but it is still a mess.